civo/cli/README.md

 #### Adding pools the cluster

 You can add more pools to your cluster live (obviously 1 is the minimum) while the cluster is running.
-It takes the name of the cluster (or the ID), the parameter of `--nodes` which is the new number of nodes to run and `--size` which is the size of the pool, if `--node` and `--size` are not expecified, the default values will be used.
+It takes the name of the cluster (or the ID), the parameter of `--nodes` which is the new number of nodes to run and `--size` which is the size of the pool, if `--node` and `--size` are not specified, the default values will be used.

 ```sh
 civo kubernetes node-pool create my-first-cluster